Photonsters/anycubic-photon-docs/FAQ.md

 Contrary to many misleading reports, the S model [does **NOT** have anti-aliasing (AA) ](https://www.facebook.com/groups/AnycubicPhoton/permalink/1616230841854885/) as yet.

+[August 2019:
-[August 2019: Anycubic has released a new firmware for the S which includes the AA feature, but the file format has also changed to *.pws and is not compatible with the previous format.
-Note that Chitubox also does not support the new file format.
-Update at your own risk.]
+Anycubic has released a new firmware for the S model which includes the AA feature, but the file format has been changed to *.pws and is not compatible with any previous format.
+Note also that Chitubox does not support the new file format.
+In fact, no other slicer supports the Photon-S format. **Update at your own risk because you will not be able to downgrade.**]

 The original Photon has this important feature and can print AA via an unofficial firmware, and has also received an official AA firmware update in May 2019.